 In early 1992, I started taking evening school Graduate courses at U.T.
 Knoxville, where I learned about the Internet for the first time.
 Back then the Internet was Gopher, WAIS, USENET, ListServs, and for the adventurous, Lynx.
 I was hooked.
 I’ve been online ever since, learning and absorbing everything I can.
-I transformed myself from gregarious but disinterested sales guy into introverted netgeek, and I loved it.
+I transformed myself from gregarious but disinterested sales guy into introverted net-geek, and I loved it.
 I remember then grad student Mark Andreesen’s first distribution of Mosaic 1.0, (Netscape’s Great Grandmother), and I was online the day Jerry Yang and David Filo first turned Yahoo loose.
 Akebono anyone?
 Back then Jerry helped me create a new Yahoo category for web promotion, because at the time there was nobody else doing web promotion.
 How scary is that?

 I emerged from my grad school period with an odd set of skills perfectly timed for the blossoming Web.
 A marketing and P.R. background and an obsession and understanding of the nuances of a brand new medium.
 Then, through a private online marketing discussion list, somehow I met Jeff Bezos, who called me (on an actual phone) told me he had this idea for an online bookstore, and he asked if I would help him promote its launch.
 I said yes.

 Today, as then, my area of greatest expertise is in helping new web content to find its natural audience, and vice versa.
-My old NetPOST service (launched in 1994) was the Internet’s first Web site awareness building service, and I now work with FORTUNE 500 clients (though I prefer smaller sites) in the US and abroad.
+My old NetPOST service (launched in 1994) was the Internet’s first Web site awareness building service, and I now work with sites of all sizes in the US and abroad.

 On the home front, my wife Melissa and I have three children (two boys and a girl), assorted animals, and a growing mountain of broken toys in my office.